 Maternal and child health

-Prescribed in phase 1 of the MARAM rollout, the maternal and child health workforce (of approximately 1,500 staff) has previously engaged in family violence training, but more recently, 1,406 maternal and child health completed tailored MARAM Screening and Identification training delivered by the Centre for Excellence in Child and Family Welfare.
+Prescribed in phase 1 of the MARAM rollout, the maternal and child health workforce (of approximately 1,500 staff) has previously engaged in family violence training, but more recently, completed tailored MARAM Screening and Identification training delivered by the Centre for Excellence in Child and Family Welfare.
 The training focused on supporting nurses to confidently identify and respond to family violence risk and collaborate with specialist services.
 In addition to this, we understand a MARAM Screening and Identification eLearn package has been developed by the Department of Health for health workforces, including maternal and child health staff.

 The Department of Health funds an additional maternal and child health 60-minute consultation for cases where families are experiencing or are at risk of experiencing family violence.
 Maternal and child health nurses are supported by a practice note that guides nurses through the consultation, including specific family violence risk assessment questions.
 The Department of Health was not able to provide data on the use and outcomes of these consultations.

 Further resources are available through the Municipal Association of Victoria, which was funded to develop a suite of tailored practice guidance and resources for the maternal and child health workforce.

 Data on the effectiveness of the maternal and child health workforce in identifying and responding to family violence is not currently available but is expected through an evaluation due to be finalised in late 2022.